 Managers and supervisors alike should strive to be ideal examples to the employees working beneath them.
+And this is even more important as more than ever people are working from home.
 If they squander their time or make mistakes, it could start a negative domino effect within the company.
-To counteract this, here are some simple, supervisor-tested, time management hacks to help you provide a positive, purposeful, and committed example down the line of your dominos.
+To counteract this, here are some simple, supervisor-tested, time management hacks to help you provide a positive, purposeful, and committed example down the line of your dominoes.

 “As all entrepreneurs know, you live and die by your ability to prioritize.
 You must focus on the most important, mission-critical tasks each day and night, and then share, delegate, delay, or skip the rest.” – Jessica Jackley, co-founder of Kiva and later ProFounder

 How do you eat an elephant?
 One bite at a time.
 As your to-do list gets longer, it can start to resemble an insurmountable mountain of work.
 It’s important to separate your workload into smaller, more manageable tasks.
 Furthermore, when organizing your list, make certain that these tasks are essential and need to be handled by you.
 Cut it down and prioritize each bite.
 When you plan your day and fill your plate, ask yourself some core questions: Can you share some with others?
 Are there some parts you can save for later?
 Filter tasks based on urgency versus importance, but plan ahead to minimize how often urgent tasks occur.
 Try referring to the following time management hacks matrix:

 Time management hacks matrix